You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 Do I need to issue tax invoices for my zero-rated supplies?

-You may issue a tax invoice or other document to notify an obligation to pay (e.g. commercial invoice) for your zero-rated supplies.
-If you choose to issue a tax invoice, you are required to indicate that GST is charged at 0% on the tax invoice.
+You may issue a tax invoice or any other document to notify your customer of an obligation to pay (e.g. commercial invoice) for your zero-rated supplies.

 Must I apply for export permit before exporting the goods?